Guidelines and Request Form for a University Event with Alcohol

 Alcohol Use Education

 The Office of Student Activities regularly coordinates informational programs about the use and effects of alcohol.
-The University Health Center also provides prevention education for all students, and counseling services for anyone struggling with alcohol abuse.
-Educational information regarding the risks associated with alcohol and other substances and strategies for responsible use can be found on the Health Center’s webpage and/or through contacting the Wellness Education and Prevention Coordinator (503- 943-7134).
+Educational information regarding the risks associated with alcohol and other substances and strategies for responsible use can be found on the Health and Counseling Center’s website and/or our Wellness Promotion website.
 All members of the university are invited and encouraged to avail themselves of these resources.